Hot dog variations: Connecticut

 Connecticut hot dog restaurants often serve sausages produced by local family operations such as Hummel Bros, Martin Rosol, or Grote & Weigel, with national brands being relatively less common.
 The hot dogs are typically served on New England rolls.
 There is otherwise no particular Connecticut style though deep frying and homemade condiments are common.

 Georgia

 In Columbus, Georgia, a local favorite is the "scrambled dog," the exemplar of which was first served at the Dinglewood Pharmacy by "The Lieutenant" Charles Stevens over 50 years ago.
 The scrambled dog is a chopped hot dog covered by chili, onions and pickles with an accompanying portion of oyster crackers.

 In Fitzgerald, Georgia, Johnnie's Drive In served the "scrambled dog" beginning in the early 1940s.
 Johnnie's scrambled dog is two sliced hot dogs over a hot dog bun with mustard and catsup and covered with oyster crackers, chili, cole slaw, and sliced dill pickles.

+Hawaii

+Hawaiian-style hot dogs are made with smoky polish sausage served on a toasted Hawaiian sweet bun that has a hole punched out of the middle.
+The hole or "puka" is filled with tropical fruits and sauces, such as pineapple or mango mustard, and garlic lemon sauce.
+Puka hot dog stands use a heated rod that pokes the hole in the bun and toasts the inside at the same time.
+This prevents the inside of the bun from getting soggy from the sauces.
+The resulting puka dog is sweet, salty, and spicy.

+Another popular variety of Hawaiian hot dog is grilled and then served with a relish that includes pineapple, red onion, peppers, lime juice, and either cilantro or parsley.
+Additional condiments may include mayonnaise mixed with either sriracha or teriyaki sauce.